nextgis/docs_toolbox/source/join_by_field.rst

 Inputs:

-* Web GIS URL - address of the used Web GIS in the following format: ``https://example.nextgis.com``
+* Web GIS URL - address of the Web GIS on NextGIS Web platform in the following format: ``https://example.nextgis.com``;
-* resource_id - layer ID to combine from the currently used Web GIS
+* Resource ID - numbers at the end of the source layer URL;
-* CSV file for join
+* CSV file for join;
-* Key field in WebGIS layer - the name of the field in the Web GIS layer
+* Key field in WebGIS layer - the name of the field in the Web GIS layer;
-* Target field in CSV - field name in the table
+* Target field in CSV - field name in the table;
-* Join type - enter "1" for one-to-one, otherwise the default join bype is "one-to-many"
+* Join type - select one-to-one or one-to-many.

 Outputs: